 A bill to require a study and report regarding the designation of a new interstate route from Augusta, Georgia to Natchez, Mississippi.

-The bill’s title was written by its sponsor.
+The bill’s titles are written by its sponsor.

-This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 2735”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Civic Impulse.
-(2015).
+(2018).
 S. 2735 — 108th Congress: 14th Amendment Interstate Highway Initiation Act.
 Retrieved from https://www.govtrack.us/congress/bills/108/s2735

 “S. 2735 — 108th Congress: 14th Amendment Interstate Highway Initiation Act.” www.GovTrack.us.
 2004.
-October 6, 2015 <https://www.govtrack.us/congress/bills/108/s2735>
+March 20, 2018 <https://www.govtrack.us/congress/bills/108/s2735>

 |title=S. 2735 (108th)